samlaubscher/Stellar-Drift-Game-M2/README.md

 ### 6.1 Content and code

-https://www.youtube.com/watch?v=CSoZPdhNwjY - Source for the algorithm to move stars that I then built on
+[Sharad Choudhary - Starfield Simulation tutorial](https://www.youtube.com/watch?v=CSoZPdhNwjY) - Source for the algorithm to move stars that I then built on

 All content and code is my own